Solid Waste Permits

 Your proof of residency must include your full name and your physical address.
 PO boxes are not accepted.
 When completing the online application, you will need to upload a copy of whatever you are using for proof of residency, so please have it available before beginning the form.

 Residents of approved communities can complete our online application form, which allows you to attach your proof of residency.
 Once your application is submitted, an authorized agent of the Lebanon Solid Waste Facility will review your application, and if approved, you will receive your permit by email within three working days.
 If you do not receive your permit, please be sure to check your SPAM folder.
-The permit will be sent from email@example.com.
-Please also be certain to enter your email address correctly.
-We have had a number of applications with incorrect email addresses that are bounced back to us.
+If you still have not received your permit, please reach out to the Solid Waste Division by emailing Erica Douglas, Lebanon Solid Waste Manager.

-Issued permits for Lebanon residents are valid for three years.
-Participating community resident-issued permits are valid for two years.
+Issued permits are valid for one year from the date of purchase.
 The expiration date is shown on your issued permit.
 Refer to Chapter 97, Landfill Regulations of City Code for further information.

 Once your application is approved, you will receive an email with your permit attached.
 Please bring your permit with you when you visit the Solid Waste Facility.
 When you arrive at the Solid Waste Facility, show your permit to the attendant at the scale house.
 You can present your permit on paper or show it on your digital device.
-The attendant will scan your permit and will let you know how many punches are required for the amount of trash you are disposing.
+The attendant will scan your permit and will let you know the cost for the amount of waste you are disposing.

 What do I do if I lost my permit?